NSW Tissue Banks

 Developed in collaboration with Sydney University Save Sight Institute, and under the governance of the NSW Organ and Tissue Donation Service, the Australian Ocular Biobank (AOB) will allow for the long term storage of a range of ocular tissue for research purposes from living and deceased donors.

 The AOB will play a significant role in the understanding and treatment of various causes of eye disease and vision impairment in Australia, such as age-related macular degeneration, diabetic retinopathy and glaucoma, eye conditions.

 A first of its kind, the AOB will serve as a resource for researchers in the discovery of new treatments and preventative strategies.

 To find out more information about the AOB contact SESLHD-AOB@health.nsw.gov.au / 02 9382 7855

-The NSW Tissue Banks publish a quarterly newsletter for the Lions NSW-ACT Save Sight Foundation.
-The newsletters feature updates and news on what's taking place at the NSW Tissue Banks and can be downloaded below:
+The NSW Tissue Bank publishes a quarterly newsletter for the Lions NSW-ACT Save Sight Foundation.
+The newsletters feature updates and news on what's taking place at the NSW Tissue Bank and can be downloaded below: